martinbutt/pm3000/README.md

 Add more cases under `tests/` as you extend the utilities.

+Backups of the three PM3 game files (`gamedata.dat`, `clubdata.dat`, `playdata.dat`) or save files (`saves/game*`) are made automatically in the `PM3000/` folder inside the PM3 save directory before any import or save mutation runs.

 ### SWOS team import tool

-The repo now vendors the SWOS TEAM.xxx parser directly (no external checkout needed).
+The repo now vendors the SWOS `TEAM.008` parser directly (no external checkout needed).
 A CLI helper ships with the build to import SWOS teams/players into a PM3 save:

 ```sh
 # Build the tool